 - Let the batter rest for about 10-15 minutes.

-- Scoop out the red bean paste, take 2 tbsp for each cake and mold it into small discs.
-You should make eight discs.
+- Scoop out the red bean paste.
+Take 2 tbsp for each cake and mold it into small discs.
+You should make 8 total.

-- After your batter has rested, grease your pan and heat it to 175 degrees C or 350 F.
+- After your batter has rested, grease your pan and heat it to 350 F (175 C).

 - Wipe away excess oil with a piece of paper towel.